-49. No instructions or timeline was provided for members of the House Committee to submit proposed amendments, and no information was provided on whether there would be any votes in Committee.

-50. Despite only having twenty-four hour's notice, ninety-three (93) individuals testified or registered in opposition to SB 6 at the House Committee hearing.
-Only one (1) individual testified or registered in favor of the Bill.

-51. As he had done in hearings and on the floor when describing the Texas House and Texas Senate redistricting plans, Chair Hunter highlighted the demographic effects of the Bill-minimizing its discriminatory impact-by inaccurately basing his assessment of minority opportunity districts on Voting Age Population ("VAP"), despite it having been repeatedly pointed out that Citizen Voting Age Population ("CVAP"), particularly for Latino communities, is a more indicative measure and preferred by courts.
-In his layout of all redistricting plans (Congressional, Senate, House, State Board of Education) both in Committee and on the Floor, Chair Hunter made the number of majority minority VAP districts a centerpiece of his presentation.

-52. At the hearing, Chair Hunter announced that he would not be allowing members to offer any committee amendments, and that they would vote the Bill out that same day.

-53. CSSB 6 was voted out of the House Committee in the evening on the same day it was heard, ensuring that public testimony could not be incorporated.

-54. Despite acknowledgment, including by Representatives from both political parties in private conversations and debate on the Texas House floor, that the map and public testimony on the map revealed potential legal problems, no amendments were accepted on the House floor which would have mitigated these issues.
+- 50. No instructions or timeline was provided for members of the House Committee to submit proposed amendments, and no information was provided on whether there would be any votes in Committee. - 51.
+Despite only having twenty-four hours' notice, ninety-three (93) individuals testified or registered in opposition to SB 6 at the House Committee hearing.
+Only one (1) individual testified or registered in favor of the Bill. - Senate redistricting plans, Chair Hunter highlighted the demographic effects of the Bill-minimizing its discriminatory impact-by inaccurately basing his assessment of minority opportunity districts on Voting Age Population ("VAP"), despite it having been repeatedly pointed out that Citizen Voting Age Population ("CVAP"), particularly for Latino communities, is a more indicative measure and preferred by courts.
+In his layout of all redistricting plans (Congressional, Senate, House, State Board of Education) both in Committee and on the Floor, Chair Hunter made the number of majority minority VAP districts a centerpiece of his presentation. - 53.
+At the hearing, Chair Hunter announced that he would not be allowing members to offer any committee amendments, and that they would vote the Bill out that same day. - 54.
+CSSB 6 was voted out of the House Committee in the evening on the same day it was heard, ensuring that public testimony could not be incorporated. - 55.
+Despite acknowledgment, including by Representatives from both political parties in private conversations and debate on the Texas House floor, that the map and public testimony on the map revealed potential legal problems, no amendments were accepted on the House floor which would have mitigated these issues.

-55. It was openly acknowledged that the way the map split apart Asian American and Pacific Islander communities in Fort Bend County was problematic.
-Amendments were offered which would have alleviated this problem, yet none were accepted.

-56. Multiple amendments were offered which would have ameliorated the retrogression of Latino voting power in CD 23 as well, but none were accepted.

-57. Amendments which would have drawn new additional Latino opportunity districts, to reflect that Latinos were the major driving force behind the growth of the state, were similarly rejected.
-When questioned on the floor as to why he opposed this specific effort, Representative Jetton of House District 26-one of the Representatives who took a lead on redistricting debates-offered a scant defense of his position, repeatedly stating that he was "not advised" on the needs of north Texas Latino communities of interest.

-58. Obviously pretextual reasons for opposing the creation of new opportunity districts were proffered on the House floor.
+- 56. It was openly acknowledged that the way the map split apart Asian American and Pacific Islander communities in Fort Bend County was problematic.
+Amendments were offered which would have alleviated this problem, yet none were accepted. - 57.
+Multiple amendments were offered which would have ameliorated the retrogression of Latino voting power in CD 23 as well, but none were accepted. - 58.
+Amendments which would have drawn new additional Latino opportunity districts, to reflect that Latinos were the major driving force behind the growth of the state, were similarly rejected.
+When questioned on the floor as to why he opposed this specific effort, Representative Jetton of House District 26-one of the Representatives who took a lead on redistricting debates-offered a scant defense of his position, repeatedly stating that he was "not advised" on the needs of north Texas Latino communities of interest. - 59.
+Obviously pretextual reasons for opposing the creation of new opportunity districts were proffered on the House floor.
 For instance, an amendment which would have created a new Latino majority Congressional district in Dallas was opposed on the basis that it slightly lowered the non-Anglo population in an adjacent district.
-When it was rebutted that this was the natural result of creating an entirely new minority opportunity district, the response was "not advised."

-59. Unfortunately, this kind of short and frivolous defense in opposition to these ameliorating amendments was common throughout both the House Committee and Floor proceedings during the deliberation of SB 6.

-60. Conversely, amendments that furthered the political ambitions of members of the body received extended consideration time, and favorable passage.
+When it was rebutted that this was the natural result of creating an entirely new minority opportunity district, the response was "not advised." - 60.
+Unfortunately, this kind of short and frivolous defense in opposition to these ameliorating amendments was common throughout both the House Committee and Floor proceedings during the deliberation of SB 6. - 61.
+Conversely, amendments that furthered the political ambitions of members of the body received extended consideration time, and favorable passage.
 For example, over an hour was spent on Representative Toth's amendment that drew his residence out of CD 2-represented by

-Case 3:21-cv-00259-DCG-JES-JVB Document 247 Filed 04/22/22 Page 19 of 58